asenisa12/ArcadeFigter/ArcadeFighter_UserStory.md

 Arcade Fighter User Story

 ____Hard____
-1. Realisate A* pathfinding algorithum.
+1. Realizate A* pathfinding algorithum.
 2. Create 2p mode.
 3. Create LUA scripts for loading items on the map.
 4.(optionaly) Another Enemy behavior for the bosses.